 A wonderful selection of coffees selected specifically for cafetiere use.
 Whether you're a seasoned coffee connoisseur or a new convert to the world of freshly roasted 'real' coffee, these six varieties will tingle your taste buds and allow you to sample the very finest cafetiere coffees in our range.
+Be sure to check out our full range of cafetiere coffee.

 Please note that our selection packs are not available on our Next Working Day delivery service.